kitnil/awesome/README.md

 - [awesome-pcaptools](https://github.com/caesar0301/awesome-pcaptools) - A collection of tools developed by other researchers in the Computer Science area to process network traces.
 All the right reserved for the original authors.
 - [flatpak-docs](https://github.com/flatpak/flatpak-docs) - Flatpak documentation
 - [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS) - A book series on JavaScript. @YDKJS on twitter.
-- [developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a web developer in 2019
 - [awesome-hacking](https://github.com/carpedm20/awesome-hacking) - A curated list of awesome Hacking tutorials, tools and resources
 - [design-patterns-for-humans](https://github.com/kamranahmedse/design-patterns-for-humans) - An ultra-simplified explanation to design patterns
 - [freebsd-ports](https://github.com/freebsd/freebsd-ports) - FreeBSD ports tree (read-only mirror)